 Editor's Note: Some explanation is in order before we can really begin to analyze this story.
 As per historical fact, Vlad III (aka Vlad Dracula, aka Vlad Tepes) was born in 1431 AD.
-He lived, he died, and somehow in that time he got vampire blood in him because, as per fiction and legend, he came back as a vampire.
+He lived, he died, and somehow in that time he got vampire blood in him because, as per fiction and legend, he came back as a vampire, the evil Dracula.

 However, the Castlevania timeline diverges greatly from historical fact.
-If we go with the main series continuity, Dracula likely wasn't Dracula (the historical figure) but was instead Matthias Cronquist, a man who took the power of the Ebony and Crimson stones and used them to become Vlad Dracula (these details, as well as our thoughts on how this doesn't really make any sense, can be read in the main continuity entry for Lament of Innocence).
+If we go with the main series continuity, Dracula likely wasn't Dracula (the historical figure) but was instead Matthias Cronqvist, a man who took the power of the Ebony and Crimson stones and used them to become Vlad Dracula (these details, as well as our thoughts on how this doesn't really make any sense, can be read in the main continuity entry for Lament of Innocence, 1094 AD).

-Later still, in the early 1400s, Matthias/Dracula met a woman and had a child (Adrian, who would eventually go on to be known as Alucard).
-The woman was then burned at the stake as a witch, Alucard got angsty, turned on his father, and aided Sonia Belmont in her attack against the evil vampire (as recounted in the main continuity entry for Castlevania Legends).
+Later still, in the early 1400s, Matthias/Dracula met a woman, Lisa and had a child (Adrian, who would eventually go on to be known as Alucard).
+The woman was then burned at the stake as a witch and Dracula blamed the humans for this act, vowing to wipe them from the planet.
+Alucard turned on his father in response and aided Sonia Belmont in her attack against the evil vampire (as recounted in the main continuity entry for Castlevania Legends, 1450 AD).
 That means that, by the time 1450 AD rolled around (the time of the events of Legends), Alucard had to have grown up and become a powerful half-vampire in his own right.